deepankarpatel/Cloud-intern/README.md

 Version Control: I used Git for version control, including branching, merging, and collaborating with other team members.

+Terraform : This repository contains code and resources for learning Terraform, a tool for building, changing, and versioning infrastructure safely and efficiently.

 Future Goals
 ---
 I aim to further enhance my skills in Azure services, PowerShell scripting, and mobile app development to become a proficient software developer.